-Free shipping on orders over $30!
+Free shipping on orders over $40!
+Some large items excluded.

 Cactus & Succulent Care Guide